smartdevicelink/sdl_evolution/proposals/NNNN-NextRpcIndication.md

 ## Introduction

-In situations with driver distraction, also with making a good UI, it really hurts the possible UX when the HMI has no idea what's going to happen next after the user taps an in-app menu item, a softbutton or a selection in a perform interaciton.
+In situations with driver distraction, also with making a good UI, it really hurts the possible UX when the HMI has no idea what's going to happen next after the user taps an in-app menu item, a softbutton or a selection in a perform interaction.
 This feature would provide Apps a way for the HMI to know what's next when a button or choice is selected.

 ## Motivation